Optimal Decision Rules when Payoffs are Partially Identified: Treatment Assignment

-{\bf Oracle Decision.} Following \cite{Manski2000,Manski2004}, it is common to derive treatment rules under a utilitarian social welfare function that is linear in the target population's ATE:
+For now we will assume that $\mu$ is known.
+Following \cite{Manski2000,Manski2004}, it is common to derive treatment rules under a utilitarian social welfare function that is linear in the target population's ATE.
+Interpreting negative utility as loss, we write

 where $d \in \{0,1\}$ indicates treatment.
-The welfare function is maximized by the treatment decision $\mathbb{I}[ \theta \ge 0]$, where $\mathbb{I}[\cdot]$ is the indicator function that is equal to one if the condition is satisfied and zero otherwise.
+The loss function is minimized by the treatment decision $\mathbb{I}[ \theta \ge 0]$, where $\mathbb{I}[\cdot]$ is the indicator function that is equal to one if its argument is true and zero otherwise.
 Following \cite{Manski2000,Manski2004}, we subsequently use the regret criterion

 Failure to treat ($d=0$) incurs zero regret when $\theta <0 $, otherwise the regret is $\theta$.
 Similarly, treating ($d=1$) incurs zero regret when $\theta \geq 0$, otherwise the regret is $-\theta$.